IIFRII/Autohotkey/README.md

 # Autohotkey
 Just some code that I’ve written or, mostly, scraped together along the way -from my first job to the current one-; please consider that I AM NOT A PROGRAMMER.
-These are simple tools to improve efficiency and save time.
-Also, I get bored pretty fast doing mindless tasks, so I try to be creative and automate the tedious stuff.
+These are simple tools to improve efficiency and save time automating whenever possibile.

 # Tools (in particular order):
 1. Insert today date